stephen1-hub/-Set-Piece-Defensive-Control-Index-SPDCI-/README.md

 The final score ranges from 0–100.

 Higher SPDCI indicates stronger overall corner defensive control.
+Weights are based on the chronological importance of each defensive phase and can be adjusted depending on tactical philosophy."

 ## 1️⃣ Delivery Hotspot Suppression System (DHSS)